iak97/namer-app/README.md

 What's next ?

-In Flutter, everything is a widget. so ready focus on widgets.
+In Flutter, everything is a widget. so the next focus on widgets.

 https://docs.flutter.dev/ui/widgets/basics